Teen Kids News: On-air personalities

-The show's primary anchor, Mwanzaa, who had been with the series since its September 2003 debut, departed in September, 2013.
+The show's primary anchor, Mwanzaa, who had been with the series since its September 2003 premiere, departed in September 2013.
 All anchors and reporters for the program range in age between 10 and 20 years of age; unlike traditional newscasts and news magazine programs, the series never discloses the last names of its anchors and reporters, identifying them on a first name basis only.
-A number of the anchor/reporters were children of television anchor/reporters.
-The current co-anchors are Luke, Veronique and Christin.
+A number of the anchors/reporters were children of television anchors/reporters.
+Currently, the co-anchors are Luke, Veronique and Christin.

-The series has featured over the years anchor/reporters who are children of well-known television personalities and journalists including Haley Cohen, the show's original anchor from 2003 to 2007 and daughter of former CBS and Fox News journalist Paula Zahn; Jenna Ruggiero, reporter from 2003 to 2009 and daughter of popular New York City anchor/reporter Rosanna Scotto of Fox owned-and-operated station WNYW; Cody Gifford, sports anchor during the first two seasons and son of Kathie Lee and Frank Gifford; Sloane Glass, daughter of Nancy Glass and Charles Lachman served as a reporter.
+The series has featured over the years, anchors/reporters who are children of well-known television personalities and journalists including Haley Cohen, the show's original anchor from 2003 to 2007 and daughter of former CBS and Fox News journalist Paula Zahn; Jenna Ruggiero, reporter from 2003 to 2009 and daughter of popular New York City anchor/reporter Rosanna Scotto of Fox owned-and-operated station WNYW; Cody Gifford, sports anchor during the first two seasons and son of Kathie Lee and Frank Gifford; Sloane Glass, daughter of Nancy Glass and Charles Lachman served as a reporter.
 And Meredith Viera's son, Gabe Cohen, sports anchor during the remaining two seasons and currently the general assignment reporter for KOMO-TV in Seattle.

 Reception

 Critical reception

-The advocacy group Children Now acknowledged Teen Kids News as one of eight children's programs which truly meet FCC educational requirements for children's programming and is listed as a preferred program by the group along with others such as Sesame Street.
+The advocacy group Children Now acknowledged Teen Kids News as one of eight children's programs which really meet FCC educational requirements for children's programming and is listed as a preferred program by the group along with others such as PBS's Sesame Street.

 Teen Kids News received a New York Emmy Award in 2013 and was nominated for a national Daytime Emmy Award for its series on the USS New York (LPD-21).

 The show has also been acknowledged by People, TV Guide, and the New York Daily News.
 It has been featured on NBC's Today and Comedy Central's The Daily Show with Jon Stewart.